David Weir appointed Professor of Intercultural Management

 Latest updates from the Network

-SLRP Core faculty member dr Milton Sousa
+SLRP Core School member dr Milton Sousa

 As of July 2015 dr Milton Sousa has been appointed Associate Professor at Nova SBE, School of Business & Economics in Portugal.
 He will continue working with Rotterdam School of Management and SLRP, but will now be based in Lisbon.